Image module

 © Eugenio Marongiu/Shutterstock.com

-In this context, the Danube Youth Council (DYC) shall provide a platform for institutional involvement of young people in all EUSDR bodies to make ideas and viewpoints of young people heard and considered on a political level.
+The Danube Youth Council (DYC) has been established as of October 2022, as a structure for institutional involvement of young people in all EUSDR bodies to make ideas and viewpoints of young people heard and considered on a political level.

-The Danube Youth Council has been officially established as of October 2022 and is composed of 28 members, 2 members from each of the 14 Danube Region countries (Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Germany, Hungary, Moldova, Montenegro, Romania, Serbia, Slovakia, Slovenia and Ukraine).
+The DYC is composed of 28 members (18-29 years of age), 2 members from each of the 14 Danube Region countries (Austria, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Germany, Hungary, Republic of Moldova, Montenegro, Romania, Serbia, Slovakia, Slovenia and Ukraine).
 The members of the Youth Council may:

 • propose concrete actions and projects and suggest topics